-John Wolseley was born 1938 in England and settled in Australia in 1976.
-He has travelled and painted all over the continent from the deserts of central Australia to the forests of Tasmania and the tidal reaches of the far north west.
-His work over the last twenty years has been a search to discover how we dwell and move within landscape – a kind of meditation on how land is a dynamic system of which we are all a part.
+English born, John Wolseley ventured to Australia 1976 and has become one of the nation’s most important and cherished artists.
+Over forty-plus years has Wolseley has travelled and painted the continent from the deserts of central Australia to the forests of Tasmania and the tidal reaches of the far north.
+His watercolours, drawings, prints, and installations go to the heart of the landscape – a kind of meditation on the dynamic natural systems of which we are all part.

 His vast body of work is a confluence of plants, insects, birds, scientific and cultural knowledge.
 Often made in collaboration with the nature, Wolseley’s works celebrate the beauty of the Australian wilderness and reflect upon both the strength and fragility of the environment.